PBearson/esp-aws-iot/README.md

 Before you can run the "subscribe-publish" example, you need to provision the ECC608 that is attached to your ESP32 via the I2C protocol.
 If you have not done so already, please download the [Provision-ECC608](https://github.com/PBearson/Provision-ECC608) project, which will generate a private key in the crypto chip and provide you with a CSR. **Please make sure to save this CSR to a file.**

 ## AWS IoT

+After you have provisioned the ECC608 and saved your CSR, open your AWS IoT console.
+There you will upload the CSR by goin to Secure -> Certificates -> Create -> Create with CSR.
+AWS will sign the CSR and provide you with a valid device certificate.
+Download the certificate, and make sure to activate it in the console.
+You also need to attach a valid IoT policy to your certificate.

 ## Configure the Project